Hyperbolic Geometry

 Historical Foundation

-In the early 19th century, mathematicians Nikolai Lobachevsky and János Bolyai independently challenged Euclid’s long-held parallel postulate.
-Their revolutionary work introduced the idea that space need not be flat.
-In hyperbolic geometry, the familiar rules governing parallel lines and angle sums give way to a realm where infinitely many lines can pass through a point without intersecting a given line, and triangles have angle sums less than 180 degrees.
+In the early 19th century, mathematicians Nikolai Lobachevsky and János Bolyai independently challenged Euclid's long-held parallel postulate—a cornerstone assumption of classical geometry for over two millennia.
+Their revolutionary work introduced the radical idea that space need not be flat.
+In hyperbolic geometry, the familiar rules governing parallel lines and angle sums give way to a realm where infinitely many lines can pass through a point without intersecting a given line, and triangles have angle sums less than 180 degrees—properties that seem impossible in our everyday experience.

 A New Vision of Space

-To better understand these counterintuitive ideas, mathematicians employ the Poincaré disk model.
-Here, the entire infinite hyperbolic plane fits inside a finite circle, and "straight lines" appear as arcs bowing inward.
-Although it’s a representation, this model gives us a window into the properties of a space where parallel lines diverge, and geometric intuition must be reimagined.
+To better understand these counterintuitive ideas, mathematicians employ several models, with the Poincaré disk model being particularly illuminating.
+Here, the entire infinite hyperbolic plane fits inside a finite circle, and "straight lines" appear as arcs bowing inward toward the center.
+Although it's a representation rather than the actual hyperbolic space, this model gives us a concrete window into the properties of a space where parallel lines diverge rather than remain equidistant, and our geometric intuition must be fundamentally reimagined.

 From Minkowski Space to Curved Spacetimes